Yushatak/ykOS/README.md

 All ASM in this project is Intel syntax, and all non-inline ASM is compiled with NASM.

-The included compiler is an i486-elf cross-compiler, and all output is stripped of ELF formatting before use.
+The included compiler is an i486-elf cross-compiler.